syncromatics/career-framework/README.md

 ## Evaluating growth and evolution

-Syncromatics relies on annual "360° reviews" where each person in the company reviews themselves and a number of their peers.
+GMV Syncromatics relies on annual "360° reviews" where each person in the company reviews themselves and a number of their peers.
 These reviews are compiled by managers into anonymized feedback for each person reviewed.

 Below are the questions and statements that make up our 360° reviews.
 The nearly all of the responses are a rating of confidence or agreement with the statement and a short comment.